13 Best eCommerce Growth Hacks

 It can include answering pre-purchase questions, providing technical support, and handling returns and exchanges.

 It's essential to be responsive and accessible to provide excellent customer service.
-Provide clear contact information, such as a phone number, email address, or chat support, and respond to inquiries as quickly as possible.
+Provide clear contact information, such as a phone number, email address, or chat support, and respond to inquiries promptly.

-Be proactive in contacting customers to provide updates on their order status or to resolve any issues they may be experiencing.
+Be proactive in contacting customers to provide order status updates or resolve any issues they may be experiencing.

 Finally, being transparent and honest in your communication with customers is essential.
 It helps build trust and confidence in your brand and can lead to long-term customer loyalty.

-Provide clear and accurate information about your products, pricing, and shipping policies, and be upfront about any issues or delays that may occur.
+Provide clear, accurate information about your products, pricing, and shipping policies, and be upfront about any issues or delays that may arise.

 Fintan Meagher - Digital Marketer at ReConvert